maginium/docs/the-basics/cache.md

 Cache::flush();
 ```

-> \[!WARNING]\
+{% hint style="info" %}
-> Flushing the cache does not respect your configured cache "prefix" and will remove all entries from the cache.
+Flushing the cache does not respect your configured cache "prefix" and will remove all entries from the cache.
 Consider this carefully when clearing a cache which is shared by other applications.
+{% endhint %}

 #### [The Cache Helper](cache.md#the-cache-helper)